PlaySnowi/Maps-React-another-try/README.md

 Clicking a location on the list or a marker displays unique information about the location inside an infoWindow.

+## Quickstart

+To run this app you can download the zip or clone the directory to your computer.

+From inside the new directory:
+* install all project dependencies with `npm install`
+* start the development server with `npm start`

 ## APIs
 This app utilizes the [Google Maps API](https://developers.google.com/maps/documentation/javascript/tutorial) to show the map.